 There are also steps you can take to reduce your chance of infection, such as:

 Healing will take place over the next 4-8 weeks.
-When you return home, do the following to help ensure a smooth recovery:
+When you return home:

 If you think you have an emergency, call for medical help right away.